gaepdit/iaip/README.md

 + [SAP Crystal Reports, developer version for Microsoft Visual Studio](http://scn.sap.com/docs/DOC-7824), Support Pack 15 or later.
 Be sure to download the Install Executable, not an MSI.

 + Some NuGet packages are required.
 They should be restored automatically.
 If not, open the NuGet Package Manager and click Restore to install them:
     - Oracle ODP.NET, Managed Driver
     - Telerik Analytics Monitor

 ## Setup

-* Make sure you have a good `.gitignore` file set up or you will have lots of unnecessary files invading your repository.
-Use the example in the [Common Libraries repo](https://bitbucket.org/gaepdit/common-libraries/src/master/Git%20settings/.gitignore?fileviewer=file-view-default)

 * Before publishing, you will need to [create a Test Certificate](https://msdn.microsoft.com/en-us/library/che5h906%28v=vs.120%29.aspx) for signing the ClickOnce manifest.